marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 > The `jhon-doe-profile` part can be changed directly in the _item edit page_

-For you example we'll be using `staff`.
+For our example we'll be using `staff`.

 ### 5. (optional) Change the sidebar link **name**